 This is where the appraiser gathers information on local building costs, the cost of labor and other elements to calculate how much it would cost to construct a property nearly identical to the one being appraised.
 This estimate often sets the upper limit on what a property would sell for.
 The cost approach is also the least used predictor of value.

 Appraisers are intimately familiar with the neighborhoods in which they work.
 They thoroughly understand the value of specific features to the people of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
-Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of a subject.

 Valuation Using the Income Approach